Scotty's, the little pub that could and then couldn't

 “We repainted, bought new coolers and made upgrades to this pub,” Diedrick said.
 “We have new tables, a new jukebox and bar games.
 We brought this place back to life.”

-Governor Ron DeSantis ordered bars close for 30 days to reduce the spread of the coronavirus.
-Diedrick said he hopes things will get back to normal after the coronavirus soon.
+Florida Gov. Ron DeSantis ordered bars close for 30 days to reduce the spread of the coronavirus.
+Diedrick said he hopes things will get back to normal soon.

 “We worked really hard on the bar,” he said.
 “We have great customers.
 They had a blast tonight.”